 The UK and European Highest Leverage Forex Brokers

 Many FX Brokers did not like this and decided to operate their companies under two entities.
-One, that is, for instance, regulated in Cyprus by the CySEC and one which is not regulated at all or in Australia by the ASIC (which as mentioned for now supports the use of high leverage).
-One of such examples is FP markets.
+One, that is, for instance, regulated in Cyprus by the CySEC and one which is not regulated at all or in St. Vincent & the Grenadines or Belize.
+One such example is FP markets.
 If you are based in Europe (like me) and you visit fpmarkets.eu, you can trade with a broker that is run by the company First Prudential Markets Ltd which is regulated in Cyprus by the CySEC (the maximum leverage here is 1:30).
 However, if you visit fpmarkets.com, they will inform you that

 The website www.fpmarkets.com is operated by First Prudential Markets PTY Ltd an entity that is not established in the EU or regulated by an EU National Competent Authority.
 The entity falls outside the EU regulatory framework i.e. MiFID II and there is no provision for an Investor Compensation Scheme.